 Dr. Andy Pruitt 1:04:17

-my wife and I, we keep threatening to have a contest and measure all of our scars and see who wins.
-Yeah,
+My wife and I, we keep threatening to have a contest and measure all of our scars and see who wins.

 Trevor Connor 1:04:23

-this is a tangent, but I was on another podcast.
-And apparently this host at the end of every episode asked the guest.
-What’s your favorite tattoo that you have?
-And I don’t actually have any tattoos so I got hit with that question.
-And my just my response was my tattoos are blood and scars because you earn those.
-Yeah,
+This is a tangent, but I was on another podcast and apparently this host at the end of every episode asked the guest.
+What’s your favorite tattoo that you have and I don’t actually have any tattoos, so I got hit with that question and my just my response was my tattoos are blood and scars because you earn those.

 I have a funny scar story.
 I broke my hip in Fruita, Colorado.
-I had an ungraceful dismount off my bike and oops, I broke my hip.
-And the last thing I said to the surgeon as I was on my way into surgery before they gave me the gas or whatever to knock me out.
-I said can you Give me a lightning bolt scar.
-And then I go under, I wake up.
-I see the surgeon for the first time and I said, so did you give me the scar?
+I had an ungraceful dismount off my bike and oops, I broke my hip and the last thing I said to the surgeon as I was on my way into surgery before they gave me the gas or whatever to knock me out.
+I said ‘can you give me a lightning bolt scar’ and then I go under, I wake up.
+I see the surgeon for the first time and I said, ‘so did you give me the scar?’
 He turned white, his mouth dropped open.
-He was like, you are serious about that.
+He was like, you were serious about that.
 I was like, Yeah, of course, I was serious about that.
 He’s like, Oh, man, I just thought that was the drugs talking.
 No, all you have is a hockey stick.
 I’ve never been so disappointed in my life.
-I hadn’t even seen my leg yet.
-But to know, I only had a hockey stick.
+I hadn’t even seen my leg yet, but to know, I only had a hockey stick.
 Oh, so lame.

 Trevor Connor 1:05:32

 Rob, you do know that makes it a little bit more canadian, right?